mstevetodd/EngineDriver_Home/docs/operation/interface.rst

    :scale: 8 %
    :align: right

-This screen allows you to program CVs in decoders on the main (Operation mode programming) on *some* systems / command stations.
+This screen allows you to program CVs in decoders on the main (Operation mode programming) on *some* systems / |CSs|.

 Accessed from the menu on the |T-S| as :menuselection:`Menu --> DCC-EX CV Prog on MAIN`.